Isolated-/EaseMqtt/README.md

 [![Build Status](https://travis-ci.org/Isolated-/EaseMqtt.svg?branch=master)](https://travis-ci.org/Isolated-/EaseMqtt)

-**NOTE**: This package is not yet production ready, use in experimenting.
+**NOTE**: This package was developed by myself, and myself only.
+Everyday I learn more about the forever growing world of technology, and specifically software development.
+I'd like to state that, I'm not a professional developer, I do make mistakes, however I encourage your critism as without it I cannot learn.
+If you see this message, and like to give me feedback you can email me: tectchco@gmail.com.

 *Version: **0.2.0-alpha***

 `EaseMqtt` was developed out of the need of a sane approach to developing services that communicate using `MQTT`.
+This project will soon be cleaned up, and some areas re-developed.
+It's been removed from NPM and will be replaced with `EaseMqtt2`, this package will focus on removing any un-needed functionality and delivering only the essential functionality.

 # Introduction